Manu Singh: Animal welfare and rights

-Since 2002, Singh has been engaged in animal welfare activities, particularly in Delhi, where he has continuously fed and cared for stray animals.
+Since 2002, Singh has been engaged in animal welfare activities, particularly in Delhi, where he has fed and cared for stray animals.
 He is a vocal advocate of the idea of shared space in urban development, opposing what he describes as an anthropocentric model of city planning.
 In 2025, following a Supreme Court decision on the removal of stray dogs from the streets of Delhi, Singh was one of the first to write to the Court, arguing against the order.
 He described the decision as "anti-Sanatan" and "anti-Hindu" and stressed its legal, scientific, and moral shortcomings.

-Beyond urban animal rights issues, Singh has also been critical of the management of India’s national parks.
+Singh has also been critical of the management of India’s national parks.
 He has spoken against what he considers the influence of illegal mining interests and unsustainable tourism in protected areas, particularly in Ranthambore, where he has written on the shifting role of tigers from protectors of cultural heritage sites to predators under ecological stress.

 Interfaith Harmony

-Manu Singh founded the NGO – Sarva Dharma Samvaad in 2008 to work towards harmony among various religions in India.
+Singh founded the NGO – Sarva Dharma Samvaad to work towards harmony among various religions in India.
 The concept of Sarva Dharma Samvaad was to work on a common minimum programme, with leaders of various faiths to crusade against several social ills.
 He partnered with the United Nations, URI, HWPL, Art of Living and KAICIID, organising conventions and programmes centered around interfaith dialogue in India.
-Through Sarva Dharma Samvaad He has conducted several workshops and trainings focussing on media and information literacy, advocacy trainings and workshops, methodological workshops at various platforms and levels, partnering with several organizations.
+Through Sarva Dharma Samvaad he conducted several workshops and trainings focussing on media and information literacy, advocacy trainings and workshops, methodological workshops at various platforms and levels, partnering with several organizations.

 He convened the Sarva Dharm Sansad in 2008 inviting leaders of various religions on a common platform with the agenda to come together and work together for social amelioration.
 He also directed a socio- spiritual talk show titled Vichar Manthan on Lok Sabha TV, which brought about several experts from the civil society to discuss on the various social problems and their respective solutions and then also anchored and directed a TV show on similar lines titled Ved Manthan on Sadhna TV.

 Social Movements

 He has been honorary consultant of Bandha Mukti Morcha, an internationally acclaimed NGO working against bonded labors in the India and a convener of Anupam Sarva Sewa Samiti which is working in kumaon (uttarakhand) for the upliftment of the hilly people.

-Singh served as the media secretary and chief of the youth wing of the World Council of Arya Samaj, an organisation distinct from Dayananda's Arya Samaj He has been instrumental in organizing various events, and religious and cultural programs against Beef, drugs and Alcohol through the World Council of Arya Samaj.
+Singh served as the media secretary and chief of the youth wing of the World Council of Arya Samaj, an organisation distinct from Dayananda's Arya Samaj.

 He was one of the initial members of the India Against Corruption movement and remained an active participant until the movement transformed from one of social betterment to a movement of attaining political power.
 His powerful poetry recitation and speeches were very famous amongst the crowd.